-Assistant Professor of Comparative Ethnic Studies and Spanish
+Assistant Professor of Comparative Ethnic Studies

 Samuel Ginsburg is an Assistant Professor in the School of Languages, Cultures and Race at Washington State University.
 His research focuses on 21st century Caribbean and Latinx science fiction, looking at how authors, filmmakers and artists have negotiated histories of techno-colonialism and techno-authoritarianism.
 His scholarship has appeared in Latin American Research Review, Latin American Literary Review, and Alambique.
 His other research interests include Afro-Futurism, Cold War rhetoric and literature, eco-criticism, and the intersections between technology and popular culture.